wasi-m/maps-documentation/docs/routing/api/turn-by-turn/api-reference.md

 ### Costing models

-Valhalla's routing service uses dynamic, run-time costing to generate the route path.
+Directions API's routing service uses dynamic, run-time costing to generate the route path.
 The route request must include the name of the costing model and can include optional parameters available for the chosen costing model.

 | Costing model | Description |
 | :----------------- | :----------- |